PratikshaAJagtap/codsoft_tasks_of_cpp/README.md

         This tutorial explains how to create a simple game of tic tac toe using C++ programming language.
 This article contains a simple source code of the Tic Tac Toe game for two players with proper documentation.

+task4:-

+TO-DO-LIST

+      In this program, we are going to create To Do List in C++ with the help of file handling.
+By using file handling we can persist the data even when we close the program and re-run it, which means we will be able to view the tasks even when we restart the program.

+      Features
+                1.The user can add a new task
+                2.Update the existing task
+                3.Delete a task from the list of todo 4.View all the tasks
+                5.All the data is preserved as we use file handling